pact-foundation/pact-net/docs/pact-message.md

 The ruby Pact core calls the `/` endpoint on the supplied serviceUri, from there a mapping to the correct message generator can be provided.
 Unfortunately, this needs to be implemented by you, as there is no catch all defacto standard HTTP server in .NET.

-You can see the samples for a full implementation, however below is an example of the mapping.
+See the samples for a full implementation, however below is an example of the mapping.

 ```c#
 [Route("")]